 Second Cao glanced at Fortune and shrugged.
 “Crazy old man,” he said.
 The two laughed together.
 A fish splashed nearby.
 On the village bank, a kingfisher was perched in a dead tree at water’s edge, its blue-green feathers reflecting clearly in the rippling waves.

-The peaceful vista of Lone Hamlet before them, the two friends stood up to disembark.
+The peaceful vista of Lone Hamlet before them, the two friends moved forward to disembark.
 Baskets in hand, they stepped to the shore.
 The ferryman shrank away again as they passed.
 This was the last moment of unsuspecting contentment for Fortune.
-This was when the ferryman released the nine dagger words that changed everything.
+This was when the ferryman released the nine dagger words that changed everything:

-The plague turned straight from Precious and Fifty-four to net a third Zhu victim.
+The plague turned from Precious and Fifty-four to claim a third Zhu victim.
 But while the first two fell into a pitiful, moaning state of unconsciousness, Cattail was struck with a violent delirium.
 He kept rushing out into the yard, gasping for air and screaming gibberish warnings.
-Fortune chased after him again and again, calming him with ladles of water and dragging him back into the cottage, which had become a mortuary.
+Fortune chased after him again and again, calming him with ladles of water and dragging him back into the cottage.

 Fifty-four died on the same day as his grandson – the child took a last sweet breath at dawn; Fifty-four’s rasping ended at dusk.
-Cattail’s agonies continued for another three ghastly days and then abruptly ceased.
-The bodies were washed and laid out side by side, three generations of Zhu males.
+Cattail’s agonies continued for another three days and then abruptly ceased.
+The women washed the bodies and arranged them side by side, three generations of Zhu males.

-“Wait,” said Little Chen when Sao Sao picked up the coarse cloth that would be used to cover the bodies.
+“Wait,” said Little Chen when Sao Sao picked up the coarse shroud cloth.

 As Sao Sao stood expectantly with the cloth in her hands, Little Chen went to the corner of the room that contained her bedding and pulled out a small bundle of rose-colored silk.
 Kneeling down beside the bodies, Little Chen gently placed the bundle into her husband’s hands, taking a few moments to arrange the material to her satisfaction.
 Her own hand lingered over her husband’s cool fingers and she kept it there, unwilling to let go, gazing wistfully at her husband, tears dripping onto his sleeves.